 30.2:1.
 This dimension assesses the timeliness of submission of the audit report(s) on budget execution to the legislature, or those charged with governance of the audited entity, as a key element in ensuring timely accountability of the executive to the legislature and the public.
-This dimension requires delays in submission of audit reports to be measured from the end of the period covered when there is no financial audit of the report, or from the date of the external auditor's receipt of the relevant unaudited financial reports when a financial audit is involved.
+This dimension requires delays in submission of audit reports to be measured from the date of the external auditor's receipt of the relevant unaudited financial reports when a financial audit is involved.
 Where audit reports are made separately on different units of central government, the overall delay may be assessed as a weighted average of the delays on the respective units, weighted by the higher of their income or expenditure.